thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 ---

-Let's start by creating a `finite-state machine` for an `agent` that responds to a `player-controlled entity`, according to the following state diagram:
+Let's start by creating a `finite-state machine` for an `agent` that responds to a `player-controlled entity`, according to the following `state diagram`:

 <p align="center" style="font-size: 12px;">
     <img src="./imgs/flee_fsm.jpg"/>